What is the Index?

 Appendix B - INDEX - Forbidden Authors and Titles - Novelists Table III.

-Appendix B - INDEX - Permmited Authors and Titles - Specific by Abbe Bethleem Table IV.
+Appendix B - INDEX - Specific by Abbe Bethleem - READABLE BOOKS Table IV.

-Appendix C, (Great Books Program) Specific Books Permmited with Caution.
+Appendix C, (Great Books Program) Specific Books Permmited AND Encouraged

 Always it is true Catholics Responsibility to monitor the list.
 Using proper prudence.
 List is in append state.